-Action Strategy Ordinance Related Time frame Lead Priority Level Land Use A.1 Protect critical rural areas from the impacts of development.
-Revisit Wildlife Protection Overlay Standards - simplify and strengthen them to be more effective.
-X Short Planning Board, Planning Department, Conservation Commission High A.2 With an objective of limiting total growth and sprawl in rural areas, and acknowledging property rights, consider a comprehensive approach including but not limited to some combination of (i) more robust resource protections including mechanisms to preserve forest blocks and terrestrial connections; ii) larger minimum lot sizes in select areas (particularly vulnerable watersheds and habitat blocks), with density bonuses in other areas when the development is clustered and the remaining lots preserved as undeveloped land (ii) allowances for owners of smaller lots outside subdivisions and at the time of adoption of an ordinance of this nature (consistent with plumbing code); (iv) a rate of growth ordinance that caps the total number of houses permitted in a given period of time; and (v) any other provisions deemed desirable to achieve this objective.
-X Mid Planning Department, Planning Board High A.3 Explore small and large farm compound zoning tools to minimize disturbance and fragmentation of rural areas.
-X Mid Planning Department, Planning Board Med A.4 The Town Manager and/or their designee shall meet regularly with neighboring towns, regional partners, and other land use planning entities to discuss and/or coordinate the community's land use strategies.
-Ongoing Town Manager Med A.5 Revisit and update the zoning ordinance to bring the code in line with the comprehensive plan as adopted.
-X Short Planning Department, Planning Board High A.6 Consider using a form-based code in the growth area to regulate new desired development.
+Action Strategy Ordinance Related Timeframe Lead Priority Level Land Use A.1 With an objective of limiting total growth and sprawl in rural areas, and acknowledging property rights, consider a comprehensive approach including but not limited to some combination of (i) more robust resource protections including mechanisms to preserve forest blocks and terrestrial connections; ii) larger minimum lot sizes in select areas (particularly vulnerable watersheds and habitat blocks), with density bonuses in other areas when the development is clustered and the remaining lot is preserved as undeveloped land (iii) allowances for owners of smaller lots outside subdivisions and at the time of adoption of an ordinance of this nature (consistent with plumbing code); (iv) a rate of growth ordinance that caps the total number of houses permitted in a given period of time; and (v) any other provisions deemed desirable to achieve this objective.
+X Mid Planning Department, Planning Board High A.2 Explore small and large farm compound zoning tools to minimize disturbance and fragmentation of rural areas.
+X Mid Planning Department, Planning Board Med A.3 The Town Manager and/or their designee shall meet regularly with neighboring towns, regional partners, and other land use planning entities to discuss and/or coordinate the community's land use strategies.
+Ongoing Town Manager Med A.4 Revisit and update the zoning ordinance to bring the code in line with the comprehensive plan as adopted.
+X Short Planning Department, Planning Board High A.5 Consider using a form-based code in the growth area to regulate new desired development.
 Fine-tune dimensional standards (e.g., setbacks, lot widths, building size/scale/massing, floor area ratio, lot coverage) to ensure that new development complements neighborhoods.
-Include a waiver provision or metrics, and associated standards for granting such waivers.
-X Mid Planning Department, Planning Board High A.7 With Maine DOT, develop and implement a plan for Outer Pleasant Street that creates a walkable, bikeable "complete street" and attractive gateway into Brunswick, taking into consideration the 2011 Downtown Master Plan.
-Mid Public Works Dept, Planning Department High A.8 Explore a form-based code to redevelop Cook's Corner and Brunswick Landing into walkable Town Centers.
-Encourage vibrant neighborhoods with a mix of affordable and market-rate housing, mixed use development and green space.
+Include a waiver provision for metrics, and associated standards for granting such waivers.
+X Mid Planning Department, Planning Board High A.6 Explore a form-based code to redevelop Cook's Corner and Brunswick Landing into walkable Town Centers.
+Encourage vibrant neighborhoods with a mix of affordable and market rate housing, mixed use development and green space.
 Coordinate planning and development of new infrastructure as framework to support redevelopment.
-X Mid Planning Department, Planning Board Med A.9 Engage in a community master planning effort for the future of Moquod Woods.
+X Mid Planning Department, Planning Board Med A.7 Engage in a community master planning effort for the future of Maquoit Woods.
 Incorporate protections of sensitive areas, while investigating mixed use development to offset acquisition costs.
-Short Planning Department, Conservation Commission Med A.10 Work with local and regional land trusts and conservation organizations to identify important parcels of land in the Rural Area for acquisition.
+Short Planning Department, Conservation Commission Med A.8 Work with local and regional land trusts and conservation organizations to identify important parcels of land in the Rural Area for acquisition.
 Prioritize safeguards for prime farmland.
-Ongoing Conservation Commission Med
+Ongoing Conservation Commission Med A.9 Safeguard lands identified as prime farmland or capable of supporting commercial forestry.
+Ongoing Planning Department, Conservation Commission Med A.10 Integrate the education system into long range Town planning efforts through supporting updates to the Zoning Ordinance that facilitate neighborhood compatible and cost-effective public-school growth.
+X Ongoing Planning Department, Planning Board High